herrera-ignacio/design_patterns/behavioral/memento/memento.md

 ### Intent

-Without violating encapsulation, capture and externalize an object's ionternal state so that the object can be restored to this state later.
+Without violating encapsulation, capture and externalize an object's internal state so that the object can be restored to this state later.

 ### Applicability